briandfoy/briandfoy.github.io/_posts/2025-05-17-let-s-talk-about-beavers-but-we-can-t-ever-look-at-one.md

 > Far from the shore, the trees tend to be fairly symmetrical and vertical (Loehle 1986).
 Thus, trees should fall in the direction from which they are cut.

-This is stupid beyond belief; it's unsupported, has no observational evidence, and is a completely broken syllogism.
+This is stupidly beyond belief; it's unsupported, has no observational evidence, and is a completely broken syllogism.

 It is there only to lead to the next statement: